-Man Threw Hot Coffee In Face Of McDonald’s Manager Because He Was Upset At 97-Cent Price
+Man Allegedly Throws Hot Coffee In Face Of McDonald’s Manager Because He Was Upset At 97-Cent Price

 According to investigators, the suspect “may be transient and have mental health issues.”

 The Lacey Police Department posted pictures of the suspect, and said that he is wanted for simple assault.
-In the post, they ask for the public’s help writing,
+In the post, they ask for the public’s help.

 “Do you know this guy?
 He threw hot coffee in the employees face this morning.”